Wausau Paper Announces First-Quarter Results

 Wausau Paper’s first-quarter conference call is scheduled for 11:00 a.m.
-(EDT) on Tuesday, April 27, and can be accessed through the investor information section of the company’s Web site at www.wausaupaper.com.
-A replay of the webcast will be available at the same site through May 7.
+(EDT) on Tuesday, April 26, and can be accessed through the investor information section of the company’s web site at www.wausaupaper.com.
+A replay of the webcast will be available at the same site through May 3.

 About Wausau Paper:

-Wausau Paper produces and markets fine printing and writing and technical specialty papers and “away-from-home” towel and tissue products.
+Wausau Paper produces and markets specialty papers for industrial, commercial and consumer end markets as well as a complete line of away-from-home towel and tissue products.
 The company is headquartered in Mosinee, Wisconsin, and is listed on the NYSE under the symbol WPP.
 To learn more about Wausau Paper visit: www.wausaupaper.com.